the-expanse/SideQuestWiki/The-Queue-System.md

 ![](https://cdn.discordapp.com/attachments/608376262347587595/614606619606515727/Screenshot_48.png)

 or the `Some tasks failed.
-See the tasks screen for more info` error, you can access the Queue list from the picture shown below.
+See the tasks screen for more info` error, you can access the Queue list from the top right of side quests dashboard, and attempt to retry your download with the retry failed button

-##### For the `Some tasks failed.
+##### For further errors with the `Some tasks failed.
 See the tasks screen for more info` error

 Be sure to Check your Queue tab carefully to make sure it didn't just download an application twice in a row, as if a song, game or mod is already installed it may fail as it is already installed, otherwise check your Wi-Fi, your cord or another port on your PC.

 Failing those steps try unplugging your Headset entirely and rebooting it, then restarting SideQuest, before you re-plug your headset in to attempting again